cpt-waffle/lhl-lectures/w04d01-Intro-to-CSS/NOTES.md

  - Semantic Tags
  - Intro to CSS
  - Inline Styles
+ - Selectors & Specificity
  - Devtools
  - Style elements
- - Selectors & Specificity
  - Box Model and Box Sizing
  - External Stylesheets
  - CSS Resets

 ## --------------------------------------- ##

-### The Browser
+### Browser

-HTML -- basic semantics, it has NOTHING TO DO on how your page looks!
-CSS  -- Cascading Style Sheets, styling your elements JS   -- functionality (datafetching, event listeners, logic, math, etc)
+HTML - the skeleton of your website, (semantics for your infomation displayed on site) CSS  - Cascading Style Sheets, styling your page ( styling your elements on the page..)
+JS   - functionality (datafetching, event listenings, logic, etc)

 ### HTML

-Any HTML element can have an UNLIMITED number of children Any HTML element can have an UNLIMITED number of siblings ONLY one parent
+Any HTML element can have unlimited number of children ANY html element can have unlmited number of siblings any html Element can only HAVE 1 parent